Home » Diseases

 - Triglyceride mmol/l 0,3-1,9

-Interpretations of selected laboratory findings in dogs and cats - Hematology and Clinical Chemistry
+Interpretations of selected laboratory findings in dogs and cats – blood values (hematology) and blood chemistry (clinical chemistry)

 Leukozyten (WBC), white blood cells